harsh204016/harsh204016/README.md

 ## I'm a Developer, Student and Teacher!

-- 🔭 I’m currently working on a data science competitions
+- 🔭 I’m currently working as a Developer.
-- 🤖 I’m currently learning everything 🤣
+- 🤖 I’m currently sharpening my basics of ML concepts.
-- 👯 I’m looking to collaborate with other machine learning practioners
+- 👯 I’m looking to collaborate with other machine learning practioners.
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and sing alone 😜